-As more of us seek to minimise our impact on the planet, choosing organic can offer a simple, trusted way to be more sustainable in our daily lives.
+As more and more of us seek to minimise our own individual impact on the planet, choosing organic can offer a simple, effective way to be more sustainable in our daily lives.

-This month, the Organic September movement aims to draw attention to the many benefits of organic food and farming, which include supporting biodiversity and wildlife, helping to combat climate change, providing the highest standards of animal welfare, reducing exposure to pesticides, and creating food you can trust.
+This month, the Organic September movement aims to draw attention to the many benefits of organic food and farming, which include supporting biodiversity and wildlife, helping to combat climate change, providing the highest standards of animal welfare, and reducing exposure to pesticides.

-There are plenty of ways to get involved – but here’s a list of some of my favourite ways to show support, from drinking organic wine, to eating an organic breakfast, to getting back to nature.
+There are plenty of reasons to get involved with the Organic September movement; here’s a list of some of my favourite ways to show support, from drinking organic wine, to eating an organic breakfast, to getting back to nature.

 18 of my favourite ways to support #OrganicSeptember

 1. Join the organic community – Whether you’re taking your first steps to live more sustainably, or you’re already a keen organic advocate, joining the wider community is a great place to start if you care about nature-friendly food and farming.
 Sign up for regular emails from the Soil Association for practical tips on sustainable living that can help make a world of difference.

 2. Get to know what organic really means – Did you know that organic food has to follow strict legal standards detailed above to make sure it’s always better for animals, wildlife, soils and plants?
-Those growing and making it also have to be rigorously inspected at least once a year – learn more about all the hard work it takes in order for something to carry our organic symbol.
+Those growing and making it also have to be rigorously inspected at least once a year – learn more about all the hard work it takes in order for something to carry the organic symbol.

 3. …and find out why it matters – Built on the principles of health, ecology, care and fairness, no other defined system of farming and food production comes close to delivering so many benefits for wildlife, society and the natural world.
 Read up on the reasons why organic farming is better for people, plants, animals and the planet.